Georgia's 4-H summer camping program, administered through

 the nation.
 Over 8,000 children ages 9-19, accompanied by over 1,000

-adult and teen leaders, annually descend on five unique 4-H centers
+adult and teen leaders, annually descend on each of Georgia's unique 4-H centers

-for a week of camp that will be reflected upon for years to come.
+for a week of camp that will be reflected upon and cherished for years to come.

 Every camp offers great adventure, friendship and fun, and all seek

 to develop the camper's Head, Heart, Hands and Health to make him